 - In most cases where businesses don't pay, it's because they don't have the money.
 This may be a temporary cash flow shortage or a more permanent situation such as a bankruptcy.
 In these cases, employees and contractors are not paid because there are other more pressing (to the business) uses for the money.

-Unfortunately, when businesses don't have money, employees are often the last to be paid, rather than the first.
-See a discussion of bankruptcy below.
+Unfortunately, when businesses don't have money, employees are often the last to be paid, rather than the first, such as in the case of bankruptcy.

 Non-payment of Employees

-One of the primary obligations of employers is to pay employees.
-Employers must pay a fair wage (minimum wage, in most cases), must pay for overtime, and must pay immediately.
+One of the primary obligations employers have is to pay employees.
+Employers must pay a fair wage, must pay for overtime, and must pay immediately at the end of each pay period.
 Wage payments are part of the federal Fair Labor Standards Act (FLSA) and every state also has wage and hour laws.

-If an employee feels he or she is not being paid correctly, the first step is to put the issue in writing to the employer.
-Spell out exactly what payments have not been made (overtime? paychecks late?).
-If the request doesn't work, you have two choices:
+If an employee feels he or she is not being paid correctly, the first step is to document the issue in writing to the employer.
+Spell out exactly what payments have not been made, such as regular wages, overtime or sick pay, for example.
+If the written request doesn't work, there are two ways to respond:

 - You can contact an employment attorney to help you get your money.
-This means you will have to pay the attorney unless you can get the attorney to take a contingency (getting paid only when you win) or putting attorney fees as part of the settlement by the employer.
+This means you will have to pay the attorney unless you can get them to take a contingency (getting paid only when you win) or adding the attorney fees as part of the settlement to be paid by the employer.

 - You can contact your state employment agency or wage and hour department and file a claim.

-BUT, in either case, you will have to go through a process and wait to receive any money you might be owed.
+In either case, though, you will have to go through a process and wait to receive any money you might be owed.
 This process can take months, unfortunately, and you have no guarantee that you will get paid.

 Most employees don't have specific contracts, but this doesn't mean they don't have a legitimate claim against their employers.
 If you are considering a lawsuit or complaint, gather up documentation, including previous pay stubs, any letters or emails from the company promising payment, employee handbook, or anything that can help you substantiate your claim against your employer.